michaburger/mioty-endpoint-example/README.md

 3. **New TypeEUI required** - each different payload structure needs its own unique identifier
 4. **Blueprint components expand** - new sensor types get added to the component definitions

-#### Key Design Principles
+#### Key Design Concepts

-- **Header stays constant** - The 8-byte header format never changes, ensuring compatibility
+- **Flexible Header Design** - The header format can be adapted to your specific needs
-- **Sensors append sequentially** - New sensor data is added after existing sensors
+- **Sequential Sensor Data** - New sensor data is added after existing sensors
-- **Scaling preserved** - All sensors use consistent scaling (typically x100 for decimal precision)
+- **Consistent Scaling** - Sensors use consistent scaling (e.g., x100 for decimal precision)
-- **Big-endian format** - Multi-byte values use most significant byte first
+- **Big-endian Format** - Multi-byte values use most significant byte first
+- **Blueprint Compatibility** - Any payload structure works as long as it's properly defined in the blueprint

-This approach ensures that as you add sensors to your project, the base station can properly decode and display all collected data while maintaining backward compatibility with the header structure.
+This approach ensures that as you add sensors to your project, the base station can properly decode and display all collected data.

 ## ⚙️ Customizing Your Node